 Airport users and airlines also see benefits due to fewer construction-related delays.
 Longer pavement life also means fewer negative environmental impacts.
 To realize these gains, the FAA is developing methodologies to extend the service life of our nation’s airfield pavements at large-hub airports from 20 to as much as 40 years.

-The outcome of this research program will be an improved pavement design method incorporating long-term performance prediction models, extending the service lives of our nation’s airport pavements.
+The outcome of this research program will be an improved pavement design method that incorporates long-term performance prediction models.

 What is pavement life?

 Current pavement design procedures are based on a 20-year structural life.
 How many times can aircraft pass over the pavement structure before it fails by fatigue?
 This definition assumes that pavement functional life is the same as structural life, which it turns out, is an acceptable model for 20-year pavement design.
 But to support extended life – much more than 20 years – pavement design must go beyond traditional analysis to consider how non-structural, functional failures such as roughness, rutting, or surface cracking drive the decision to rebuild pavements.

 Major rehabilitation triggers are profile roughness (smooth ride), foreign object debris (FOD) risk, and low friction (skid resistance).
 FAA’s working definition for extended pavement life begins with Serviceability Level (SL), a function of a pavement’s ability to prevent roughness and FOD and provide adequate skid resistance.
 Intervention is required when either total SL, or partial SL, based on one or more triggers, falls below a minimum acceptable level.
 Pavement life ends when reconstruction costs are lower than other interventions capable of raising the SL above its minimum acceptable level for 10 years.